|

 electricity to the flat was connected directly to the mains without a

-but as there was the possibility of a raid by Manweb, Phill Davies
+but as there was the possibility of a raid by Manweb

 removed the transmitter to his home and used it to transmit his

 station Liverpool Pirate Radio.
-He was eventually raided and,
+His home was eventually raided and the

-according to him, the Central transmitter was taken in the raid.
-I
+Central transmitter was apparently taken by the DTI in the raid.

 The decline of